MicrosoftDocs/visualstudio-docs/docs/deployment/includes/install-web-deploy-with-hosting-server.md

 Web Deploy provides additional configuration features that enable the creation of the publish settings file from the UI.

 > [!NOTE]
 > The Web Platform Installer reached End-of-Life on 7/1/22.
 For more information, see [Web Platform Installer - End of support and sunsetting the product/application feed](https://blogs.iis.net/iisteam/web-platform-installer-end-of-support-feed).
-We recommend Web Deploy 4.0 to create the publish settings file.
+You can directly install Web Deploy 4.0 to create the publish settings file.

 1. If you did not already install **IIS Management Scripts and Tools**, install it now.